AML14/tratto/experiment/README.md

   - `FileUtils.java`: a class for reading and writing files
   - `TestAnalyzer.java`: a class for reporting the statistics of a test suite.
 Includes the number of passing/failing tests and mutation score.
   - `TestUtils.java`: a class for test suite utilities, such as removing/adding assertions
-- `experiment.py`: the end-to-end script which performs the experiment
+- `experiment.sh`: the end-to-end script which performs the experiment

 ### Prefix